GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         ### Input file for comparison of GMPEs using plotting functions in openquake.smt.comparison.compare_gmpes
         [general]
-        imt_list = ['PGA', 'SA(0.1)', 'SA(0.5)', 'SA(1.0)']
+        imt_list = ['PGA', 'SA(0.1)', 'SA(0.5)', 'SA(1.0)'] # IMTs to compute attenuation curves for
-        max_period = 2 # max period for spectra plots
-        minR = 0 # min dist. used in trellis, Sammon's, clusters and matrix plots maxR = 300 # max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'repi' # or rjb, rrup or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots Nstd = 1 # num. of standard deviations to sample from sigma distribution
+        max_period = 2 # Max period for response spectra (can't exceed maximum period in a specified GMPE) minR = 0 # Min dist. used in trellis, Sammon's, clusters and matrix plots maxR = 300 # Max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'repi' # or rjb, rrup or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots Nstd = 1 # Number of standard deviations to sample from sigma distribution

         # Specify site properties
         [site_properties]